infinity-11/liveCanvas/README.md

 (the syntax for this command is: *end*)
 ### stroke
 stroke executes the JavaScript canvas command stroke().
-stroke renders the result of the previous path created by beginPath and closePath to the canvas.
+stroke renders the result of the previous path created by beginPath and closePath to the canvas as a single connected line.
 stroke takes zero arguments.
 Therefore, arguments supplied here will not have any effect.
 (the syntax for this command is: *stroke*)
-#### ""
-Pressing the Enter button while there is no text in the input box will execute the stroke command.
-In other words, the string "" is a shortcut command for stroke.
-Wherever stroke is used, "" can be used instead.
 ### clear
 clear executes the JavaScript canvas command clearRect().
 clear is used to wipe the canvas clean of all drawings, rectangles, text, etc.